 Nuclear power plants can generate a large amount of energy.
 But uranium is a limited natural resource.

 How is it used?
 Most common uses and applications

-The use of energy as a source of work has always been an essential necessity for man and one of the fundamental factors of modern economic development and technical progress.
+The use of energy as a source of work has always been an essential need for man.
+It represents one of the fundamental factors of modern economic development and technical progress.

-Until then, these were the only resources used to obtain energy, although in time these systems were perfected to achieve higher yields (more rational use of animals, improvement of sailing techniques, invention of the hydraulic wheel, etc.).
+Until then these were the only resources used to obtain it.
+Over time they were refined to achieve higher yields.
+How they did it?
+More rational use of animals, improvement of sailing techniques, invention of the hydraulic wheel, etc.

-Today, the most widely used energy sources are waterfalls, fossil fuels, and nuclear fission.
-Less importantly, solar, wind, geothermal and tidal energy appear.
+Today, the most used resources are waterfalls, fossil fuels and nuclear fission.
+Less important are solar, wind, geothermal, and tidal energy.

 Steam engine and thermal engines

 The beginning of development for energy exploitation techniques was in the appearance of the steam engine and the transformation of the hydraulic wheel into a turbine.